 Theatre and Film bookings can be made through Computicket or directly with the theatre or cinema.

 Fresh, purified water is provided for households in the major cities and towns.
 Do not drink water from a garden tap.
-Tap water from inside a building is safe for drinking in the major cities, but be more careful in the rural areas, where cholera has recently become a hazard.
+Tap water from inside a building is safe for drinking in the major cities, but be more careful in the rural areas, where cholera has in recent years become a hazard.
 Bottled spring water, as well as bottled purified water, is obtainable from supermarkets and shops.

 The dress code in SA is casual, because of the warm climate and different cultures.
 It is recommended that men especially, wear closed shoes.
 Upmarket restaurants will require a smart-casual attire, with long pants and closed shoes for the men.
 Formal dress is required at State banquets and other specific formal evenings.